 • Pilot Plant results confirm Dasa uranium recovery process

-• Granted Mining Permit by Government of Niger
+• Granted Mining Permit by the Government of Niger in December

 • Commenced Pilot Plant in Canada